-Born 1984 in Dagestan, Russia.
-Lives and works in Mexico City, Mexico.
+Born 1984, Dagestan, Russia.
+Lives and works in New York, USA.

 The drawing and painting practice of Ebecho Muslimova manifests a graphic trajectory of the personal and exposed, the comedic and the disquieting.
 Centered around the artist’s alter ego, Fatebe, a bold and sexually liberated character.
 The works depict a persona shameless and free, exploring the world in ridiculous and impossible situations that revel in the celebration of carnal processes and bodily curiosity.